Services

 Exhale saying: And God’s breath is freedom.
 Inhale

 Exhale saying: Liberation comes in the body.
-Inhale

 Exhale saying: I will honor mine.